From Engineering Policy Guide

 - 5. Surface Transportation Program (STP) – Enhancement

 Title 23 United States Code (U.S.C.) requires MoDOT to administer all funds apportioned and allocated to the state under the current transportation act.
 A transportation act is legislation that establishes or continues federal programs by defining the rules and regulations and establishing funding levels for the programs.
-Federal law directs that certain percentages of federal funding categories within the state’s apportionment must be sub-allocated toward the Off-System Bridge Replacement and Rehabilitation (BRO), STP Large Urban – Attributable, STP-Enhancement, Congestion Mitigation and Air Quality (CMAQ) and Safe Routes to School (SRTS) programs.
+Federal law directs that certain percentages of federal funding categories within the state’s apportionment must be sub-allocated toward the Off-System Bridge Replacement and Rehabilitation (BRO), STP Large Urban – Attributable, Transportation Alternatives and Congestion Mitigation and Air Quality (CMAQ).

 Utilization of federal funds requires compliance with federal regulations and specific responsibilities for LPAs.
 The purpose of EPG 136 LPA Policy is to document these regulations and responsibilities and provide a resource for LPAs.